Wadaboa/wadaboa.github.io/README.md

 and uses GitHub Pages to automate everything.\
 If you want to have a look, visit the link [alessiofalai.it](https://alessiofalai.it) or [wadaboa.github.io](https://wadaboa.github.io).

+## Ruby version

+Make sure that you are using Ruby 2.6.3.
+In order to avoid fiddling with system-level configurations, install [RVM](https://gist.github.com/denji/8706676) and then run `rvm install 2.6.3`.

 ## Build

 In order to build the website locally, run: